dreamer2008/dreamer2008.github.io/why-i-want-to-relocate-to-germany/index.md

-# Why I want to relocate to Germany
+# Why I'm willing to relocate to Germany

-## Why I want to relocate to Germany
+## Why I'm willing to relocate to Germany

 Before the Covid-19 pandemic, like most Chinese people, I had never been to Germany or any other developed country. **I was just curious about Germany and fascinated by its industrial products and culture**, I had a travel plan that was disrupted by the pandemic.
 If you ask this question at this point, I would answer like below.